 Variations:

-Choosing the right oil is crucial when grilling, as it has a significant impact on the taste and quality of the food.
+Choosing the right oil is crucial when grilling, as it significantly affects the taste and quality of your grilled food.

 - Smoke point: Use an oil with a high smoke point.
-This means that the oil does not burn when heated and does not release any harmful substances.
+This means the oil won’t burn when heated and won’t release harmful substances.

-- Taste: Choose an oil that goes well with your food.
+- Flavor: Choose an oil that complements your grill food well.

 Suitable oils for grilling: